Members of the SIENNA consortium

 Philip Jansen, University of Twente

-Philip Jansen is a Research Associate at the Philosophy Department of the University of Twente.
-He is a member of the EU-funded SATORI project and (co-)author of several professional and academic publications on ethics assessment of research and innovation.
-He holds a master’s degree in philosophy and ethics of technology (cum laude), and has written master’s thesis on the ethics of surveillance by domestic unmanned aerial vehicles (drones) that won the 2016 faculty award for best master’s thesis, out of more than 300 theses.
+Philip Jansen is a PhD candidate at the Philosophy Department of the University of Twente, specialising in the ethics of artificial intelligence.
+In addition, he is an ethics advisor for the University of Twente’s Faculty of Electrical Engineering, Mathematics and Computer Science.
+Philip was a research associate in the EU-funded SATORI project (2013–2017, http://satoriproject.eu) and has (co-)authored a number of professional and academic publications on ethics assessment of research and innovation.
+He holds a master’s degree in philosophy and ethics of technology from the University of Twente (cum laude), and has written an award-winning master’s thesis on the ethics of surveillance by unmanned aerial vehicles (drones) in civil contexts.

 Robert Gianni, Sciences PO

 Dr Robert Gianni is a postdoctoral researcher at SciencesPo Paris and Ethics Expert at the European Commission.
 Robert holds a PhD in Political and Theoretical Philosophy.
 He has been working on the relation between science and society with a particular focus on their regulations and the possible intersections.
 The current aim of his research is to critically scrutinize the different registers of justification of technological innovation and their repercussions for social development.